-A global forum for a leading €1-billion global charity to chart its course over the next decade.
+A truly global forum for a leading €1-billion global charity to chart its course over the next decade

 Oxfam is a leading €1-billion charity with a vision of a kinder, fairer world.
 They are a global federation and movement of millions of people working together to end poverty, and create a world less divided by borders, money, race or gender.